mainmatter/mainmatter.com/src/appearances/2023-09-21-securing-the-investment.md

 channel: emberfest-2023
 ---

-Marco Otte-Witte covered the reasons to invest in open-source projects, the risks if failing to invest, and the ways that companies can invest at EmberFest 2023 in Madrid.
+Marco Otte-Witte talked about investing into open source projects that companies depend on, the risks of failing to invest, and the Embroider initiative that Mainmatter is running with a group of sponsors to ship Embroider, Ember's new build system, at EmberFest
+2023 in Madrid.